Women's Party (Greenland)

 The Women's Party (Arnat Partiiat, Kvindepartiet) was a feminist political party in Greenland inspired by the Icelandic women's movement.
-It was formed by a group of women in response to the low representation of women in politics.
+The party was formed by a group of women in response to the low representation of women in politics.
 At the 2002 legislative elections, the party won 2.4% of the popular vote and no seats.
 It was dissolved in the spring of 2008.